ookamy/web-app/PROPOSAL.md

 - Prefers paper books instead of e-books
 - Yulia loves English classic literature, especially romantic novels, but sometimes finds words she is unfamiliar with.
-- Believe that everyone should speak more than one language
+- Believes that everyone should speak more than one language

 #### Demotivations